Genealogy

 Heritage Quest Online can be accessed within a BRL branch or from home.
 Click the appropriate link above.
 If you are accessing from home, you will need to enter your library card number to login to the database.

-Internet Archive/Wayback Machine allows you to see local yearbooks contributed by Blackwater Regional Library and scanned by the Library of Virginia.
+- Internet Archive/Wayback Machine – a digital collection of local yearbooks scanned by the Library of Virginia.

 Web Resources: